Skip to content

 If cluster_name was anything other than cluster.local you should pass that as a parameter to the installer

-Run the mariadb-operator deployment Script bin/install-mariadb-operator.sh You can include cluster_name paramater.
-No paramaters deploys with cluster.local cluster name.
+Run the mariadb-operator deployment Script /opt/genestack/bin/install-mariadb-operator.sh You can include cluster_name paramater from the output of $CLUSTER_NAME.
+If no paramaters are provided, the system will deploy with cluster.local as the cluster name.

 #!/bin/bash